danielfullerton/redom-site-scaffolder/README.md

 This will start your scaffolded project on http://localhost:4200.
 The project supports hot reload, so as you make changes, your browser will update in real-time.

+## Common Issues
+* If you receive an *eacces* error on Unix machines, please try to install and run the command without superuser privileges as these may affect the file editing process.
+* If the script hangs halfway through and you end up with a template with variables still in place (ex. "[NAME]") in certain files, please check the encasing directory permissions.

 ## Built With

 * [Redom](https://redom.js.org/)